nasa/fprime/docs/UsersGuide/best/ground-interface.md

 1. SendStatus.SEND_OK: indicates the send was successful
 2. SendStatus.SEND_RETRY: indicates a subsequent retransmission will likely succeed
-3. SendStatus.SEND_ERROR: send errored, the data was not sent, and future success cannot be predicted
+3. SendStatus.SEND_ERROR: send failed, the data was not sent, and future success cannot be predicted

 **Polling Data**